 Exploring Caves and Deserted Lagoons by Kayak

 After our swim, it was back in the kayaks to explore some caves and their lagoons.
 I got lucky and Hang came in my kayak with me which was brilliant.
-He was a kayaking machine and we sped ahead of the other with little effort from me!
-Before we reached the first cave we passed by a big jellyfish, another fishing platform and a mussel farm consisting of mussel covered ropes dangling from a bamboo frame on a floating pontoon.
+He was a kayaking machine and we sped ahead of the others with little effort from me!
+Before we reached the first cave we passed by a big jellyfish, another fishing platform and a mussel farm consisting of mussel-covered ropes dangling from a bamboo frame on a floating pontoon.

 We kayaked through three different caves into deserted lagoons surrounded by jungle-covered limestone karsts!
 The storm of the morning was now a distant memory, the sky had cleared and the sun beat down on us as we paddled around the lagoons.